fabionobre/react-base-project/README.md

-# weather
+# Initial clean React project

-This is a project that I create to show how to make a simple React project.
-You can follow all the instruction on my blog.
+This is a project that I created to show how to make a simple React project.
+You could follow all the instruction on my blog.
 I'm trying to show step by step.

-This project is using the api http://openweathermap.org/ to get weather information from their api.